ABN: 17 980 563 729

 We decided to change our name at the beginning of the 2020 year from Wesnet to A for Assets.
 We had intended to launch this officially at the Business Manager conference meeting in March 2020 however it was cancelled due to coronavirus concerns.
 Who could have guessed back then what the world would be like less than 3 months later with the coronavirus dominating all our lives to this extent?
 Nonetheless we are still the same company, we have the same ABN, and the same wonderful staff.

 There are a few reasons why we wanted to change our name: - We wanted to have a name that reflect more what we do.
 Initially, it was only me doing IT support as Wesnet Computer Services and later becoming just Wesnet. - We have developed a bold new way of stocktaking that we have implemented as of 2020 which we call Post Matching.
 This helps us to remove the guesswork that is sometimes required when matching is required during the stocktake. - We have also obtained a 1300 number and have a new logo.
 We have kept our new logo very much like our old Wesnet logo because so many people still know us as Wesnet, and we want to keep the link between old and new as close as possible. - It makes it easier to pass the business along to our children or whoever when that time comes (not for a long time yet!)
-Our younger children are disappointed we have changed the name as they have known Wesnet all their lives and indeed it is a bit of a sad time after 23 years to say goodbye to our old name, but also exciting and invigorating to have a new name.
+Our younger children are disappointed we have changed the name as they have known Wesnet all their lives and indeed it was a bit sad to say goodbye to our old name after 23 years, but also exciting and invigorating to have a new name.